-The price of the flight includes pickup and drop-off from your hotel.
+The price includes pickup and drop-off at your hotel.

-The only surviving martial art native to the New World, capoeira was invented by Afro-Brazilian slaves about 400 years ago.
-In its original form, the grappling martial art developed as a means of self-defense against slave owners.
-Once the fighting art was discovered, it was quickly banned and capoeira went underground.
-The slaves, however, continued to hone their fighting skills; they did it out of sight, practicing secretly in the forest.
-Later the sport was disguised as a kind of dance, allowing them to practice in the open.
-This is the form that exists today.
+The only martial art native to the Americas, capoeira was invented by Afro-Brazilian slaves about 400 years ago.
+In its original form the grappling style of combat developed as a means of self-defense against slave owners.
+Unsurprisingly, once capoeira was discovered, it was quickly banned.
+However, slaves continued to hone their fighting skills out of sight, practicing secretly in the forest.
+Later the sport was disguised as a kind of dance, allowing it to emerge into the open.
+This is the form of capoeira that exists today.

-Capoeira, which is referred to as a jogo (game), is accompanied by hand clapping and the plucking of the berimbau (a long, single-stringed instrument).
-Initially the music was used to warn fighters of the boss' approach; today it guides the rhythm of the game.
-Fast tempos dictate the players' exchange of fast, powerful kicks and blows, while slower tempos bring the pace down to a quasi-dance.
-The berimbau is accompanied by the atabaque (floor drum) and a pandeiro (Brazilian tambourine).
+Referred to as a jogo (game), a bout of capoeira is accompanied by hand clapping and the plucking of the berimbau (a long, single-stringed instrument).
+Initially the music was used to warn fighters of the boss's approach; today it guides the jogo's rhythm.
+Fast tempos dictate the players' exchange of rapid, powerful kicks and blows, while slower tempos bring the pace down to a quasi-dance.
+The berimbau is accompanied by the atabaque (floor drum) and the pandeiro (Brazilian tambourine).

-You can see musicians and spectators arranged in the roda de capoeira (capoeira circle) at the weekly Feira Nordestina in São Cristóvão.
-If you're in town for a while, you can also sign up for classes.
-Fundição Progresso in Lapa offers classes three nights a week.
+You can see musicians and spectators arranged in a roda de capoeira (capoeira circle) at the weekly Feira Nordestina in São Cristóvão.
+If you're in town for a while, you can also sign up for classes; Fundição Progresso in Lapa offers them three nights a week.

-Rio has some fine options when it comes to surfing, with some great breaks just outside the city.
-If you're not ready to leave the Zona Sul, there are a few options, including fairly consistent breaks in front of posto 10 in Ipanema and posto 11 in Leblon.
+Rio has some fine options when it comes to surfing, with great breaks just outside the city.
+If you're not ready to leave the Zona Sul, there are a few options, including fairly consistent breaks in front of posto (post) 10 in Ipanema and posto 11 in Leblon.
 Copacabana gets an OK break between postos 4 and 5.
 You'll find better waves near the spit of land dividing Copacabana from Ipanema.
-On the east side, off Praia do Diabo, you get right and left breaks, which can reach up to 2m high, but it's not a good spot for beginners.
+On the east side, off Praia do Diabo, there are right and left breaks that can reach up to 2m high, but it's not a good spot for beginners.
 On the other side of the rocks is Arpoador, which is generally more consistent, with fast, hollow breaks to the left ranging from 0.5m to 3m.
 The big drawback here is that the place gets crowded, making maneuvering extremely difficult.
 To beat the crowds, go early on weekday mornings.

 If you're serious about surfing, you'll want to head down to the beaches west of Rio.
-Just past Barra da Tijucca and Recreio is Macumba Beach; its left and right breaks draw both long-boarders and beginners.
-After Macumba is lovely Prainha, which is widely considered the best surf spot in the area, with waves reaching 3m on good days.
-If it's too packed, you can continue on to Grumari, where the swell isn't as good but the crowds are thinner.
+Just past Barra da Tijuca and Recreio is Macumba Beach; its left and right breaks draw both longboarders and beginners.
+After Macumba is pretty Prainha, which is widely considered the best surf spot in the area, with waves reaching 3m on good days.
+If it's too packed, you can continue to Grumari, where the swell isn't as good but the crowds are thinner.

-Beginners who want to learn to surf can take classes through informal escolinhas (schools) off Ipanema Beach and off Barra.
+- Classes Beginners can take classes through informal escolinhas (schools) off Ipanema Beach and off Barra.
 Rio Surf 'N Stay offers lessons (in English) and accommodation.
 Outfits at the southern end of Copacabana Beach offer paddle-boarding lessons.

 - Ipanema & Leblon Cycling or jogging the beach path.

-- Botafogo & Urca Rock climbing up Pão de Açúcar.
+- Botafogo, Humaitá & Urca Rock climbing up Pão de Açúcar.
 Walking the short Pista Cláudio Coutinho.